bjzelvelder/GABBI/README.md

 parallel -j 80 transfer {} aTRAM_results ::: capture/*
 ```

-During these postprocessing steps, we removed alignments that contained sequences from multiple origins (either due to duplication or contamination).
-Using the consensus command log, we can flag markers that were removed in multiple individuals and decide to remove markers that are found duplicated/contaminated in too many individuals.
-During the weevil GABBI probe design, I used a very stringent threshold to remove markers duplicated in more than 2 individuals, but this value can be greatly increased with real target capture data, expected to be much more contaminated than simulated and pre-filtered WGS data.
+During these post-processing steps, alignments containing sequences from multiple origins (either due to duplication or contamination) were removed.
+Using the consensus command log, markers flagged across multiple taxa can be identified and excluded based on a frequency threshold.
+During the weevil GABBI probe design, a stringent threshold was used to remove markers duplicated in more than 2 individuals.
+However, this value can be considerably relaxed when working with real target capture data, expected to be much more prone to contamination than simulated and pre-filtered WGS data.

 ```
 grep "discarded" cons.GABBI.log |egrep -o "uce_[0-9]+_"|sort |uniq -c|sort -n|awk -v "threshold=2" '$1>threshold { print $2 }' > blacklisted_markers.2.GABBI.txt